Frank Muir: Writing for radio

 Upon his return to civilian life, he began to write scripts for Jimmy Edwards.
 When Edwards teamed up with Dick Bentley on BBC Radio, Muir formed a partnership with Denis Norden, Bentley's writer, which was to last for most of his career.
-The vehicle created for Bentley and Edwards, Take It From Here, was written by Muir and Norden from 1948 until 1959; the last series in 1960 used other writers.
+The vehicle created for Bentley and Edwards, Take It from Here, was written by Muir and Norden from 1948 until 1959; the last series in 1960 used other writers.
 For TIFH, as it became known, they created "The Glums", a deliberately awful family, which was the show's most popular segment.
-For TIFH, Muir and Norden wrote the phrase, "Infamy, infamy, they've all got it in for me", later used by Kenneth Williams in Carry on Cleo.
+For TIFH, Muir and Norden wrote the phrase, "Infamy, infamy, they've all got it in for me", later used to great acclaim by Kenneth Williams in Carry On Cleo.
 In his autobiography A Kentish Lad Muir expressed disappointment that he and Norden were never credited for it.

-Muir and Norden continued to write for Edwards when he began to work for BBC television with the school comedy series Whack-O and the subsequent 1960 film Bottoms Up!, and in the anthology series Faces of Jim.
+Muir and Norden continued to write for Edwards when he began to work for BBC television with the school comedy series Whack-O! and the subsequent 1960 film Bottoms Up!, and in the anthology series Faces of Jim.
 With Norden, in 1962, he was responsible for the television adaptation of Henry Cecil's comic novel Brothers in Law, which starred a young Richard Briers, and its spin-off Mr Justice Duncannon.

 The pair were invited to appear on a new humorous literary radio quiz, My Word!.
 In the final round Muir and Norden each told a story to "explain" the origin of a well-known phrase.
 An early example took the quotation "Dead!
 And never called me mother!" from a stage adaptation of East Lynne by Mrs Henry Wood, which became the exclamation of a youth coming out of a public telephone box which he had discovered to be out of order.
 In early broadcasts of My Word! the phrases were provided by the quizmaster, but in later series Muir and Norden chose their own in advance of each programme and their stories became longer and more convoluted.
 This became a popular segment of the quiz, and Muir and Norden later compiled five volumes of books containing some of the My Word! stories.

 Frank Muir was also, like Norden, a contestant on the My Word! spinoff, My Music.
 As a television personality, Muir's unofficial trademark was a crisply knotted pink bow tie.